syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-to-disable-label-editing.md

 ---
 layout: post
 title: How to disable label editing | Syncfusion®
-description: how to disable label editing
+description: To disable label editing for a node, simply set the node’s label ReadOnly property to true, effectively preventing any modifications to the label.
 platform: windowsforms
 control: Diagram
 documentation: ug